Relatives fly to Singapore to bring Mugabe home - Journal du Cameroun

 Mugabe, a guerrilla leader who swept to power after Zimbabwe’s independence from Britain and went on to rule for 37 years until he was ousted in 2017, died on Friday, aged 95.

+Mugabe’s health deteriorated after he was toppled by the military and former loyalists in November 2017, ending an increasingly tyrannical rule that sent the economy into ruin.

-A charter flight left Harare at nine am (0700 GMT) on Monday and was expected to return home on Wednesday at 1300 GMT, Leo Mugabe told AFP.
+A charter flight left Harare at nine am (0700 GMT) on Monday with family and senior party members and was expected to return with Mugabe’s body on Wednesday at 1300 GMT, the nephew and family spokesman Leo Mugabe told AFP.

+Leo Mugabe said although he was devastated at his uncle’s death, he believed he was “rested” after the coup in November 2017 when his former trusted lieutenants turned against him.

+“When he was 93, 94, he was able to walk, but the speed with which he deteriorated after the coup is just incredible, and I can imagine what was going through him and it’s why I’m saying he has rested,” he said.

-On arrival, the body will be taken straight to his rural village in Zvimba, about 90 kilometres (56 miles) west of the capital Harare, for an overnight wake.
+On arrival, Mugabe’s body will be taken straight to his rural village in Kutama, in Zvimba district, about 90 kilometres (56 miles) west of the capital Harare, for an overnight wake.

-On Thursday and Friday the body will lie in state at Rufaro Stadium in Mbare township in Harare for the public to pay their final respects, he said.
+On Thursday and Friday the body will lie in state at Rufaro Stadium in Mbare township in Harare for the public to pay their final respects, Leo Mugabe said.

+“The government has organised people from all over the country’s provinces (to) come and bid their farewell at Rufaro stadium on Thursday and Friday.”

-The 35,000-seater stadium is where Mugabe took his oath of office at a colourful ceremony when colonial Rhodesian prime minister Ian Smith handed over the country to Mugabe.
+The 35,000-seater stadium is where Mugabe took his oath of office at a colourful ceremony when colonial Rhodesian prime minister Ian Smith handed over the country.

 There Mugabe hoisted the new Zimbabwe flag and lit the independence flame on April 18, 1980 – bringing hope for a new era after a long guerrilla war.

-The official funeral will be on Saturday at the giant 60,000-seater National Sports Stadium in Harare.
+The official funeral will be on Saturday at the giant 60,000-seater National Sports Stadium in Harare where foreign leaders are expected to attend.

 “Then the (traditional) chiefs will bury him on Sunday, where I don’t know,” said Leo Mugabe.